HectorSkm/OpenCv/README.md

 # OpenCv
-Repository for the facial recognition with opencv in C++
+Repository for facial recognition with opencv in C++